scikit-learn/enhancement_proposals/slep001/discussion.rst

     1. Changing the semantics of transformers to modify y and return something more complex than a data matrix X

-    2. Introducing a new type of object
+    2. Introducing new methods (and a new type of object)

-    Their is an emerging consensus for option 2.
+    There is an emerging consensus for option 2.

 Proposal
 .........